Planning for Accessibility

 The following Penn State resources provide additional details.

 • ACC 101: Accessible Course Design is a resource developed by the World Campus Accessibility Consultants and contains an excellent overview of accessibility and details about web accessibility.
-Some of the details about technology and code might not apply as the World Campus uses a different CMS but the vast majority of the material is immediately applicable to your course design.
+Some of the details about technology and code might not apply, as the World Campus uses a different CMS, but the vast majority of the material is immediately applicable to your course design.

 • World Campus Online Faculty Development offers two self-directed courses on Accessibility: OL 2600: Course Authoring Accessibility Basics and OL 3000: Supporting Accessibility for Online Learners.